Ezekias1337/parate-porfavor/README.md

 - **Device Management**: Add devices to parental control templates to apply restrictions.
 - **Hardware Utilization Monitoring**: View real-time data on modem hardware utilization such as CPU, RAM, and bandwidth usage.
 - **Reboot Modem**: Trigger a modem reboot from the application.
+- **Wake On Lan**: Wake supported devices that are connected via LAN

 ## Project Setup